This is the multi-page printable view of this section. Click here to print.

 - After attaching, click the Password check button.
 The ID and password required to access the resource will be displayed.

-- The ID and Password will be used as information to connect to the Bastion host later in 5-1.
+- The ID and password will be used as credentials to connect to the Bastion host later in 5-1.
 Connect to Bastion host.

 3. Creating a Database